Colophon

 The 49/50 Applied

-The site should feel almost-perfect, with the imperfection being precisely where the thinking happens.
+The site should feel almost-perfect, with the imperfection being precisely where the thinking deepens.
+Technical choices in service of philosophical investigation.

 Acknowledgments